 No job or career is perfect.
 Before we get into the weeds of how to get your freight broker license, these are some of the challenges you might face:

-One of the most stressful parts of any business is managing risk, and freight brokers are not immune.
+Managing risk is one of the most stressful parts of any business, and freight brokers are not immune.
 You may find yourself in situations where you have to pay the carrier before the shipper pays you.
 You might hit slow patches when there’s less work coming in.
 It can take a while to get established, so be prepared for income ups and downs.

 Building trust with clients is hard in any industry.
 As a freight broker, you need to prove to both shippers and carriers that you’re reliable and won’t disappear when they need you most.
-To build a successful business, you also have to consistently win over new clients, which can be tough if networking isn’t your strongest suit.
+You also have to consistently win over new clients to build a successful business, which can be challenging if networking isn’t your strongest suit.

 To do business with major carriers or shippers, you may need to sign contracts filled with legal jargon.
 Some clauses, such as non-compete agreements, can limit your ability to do certain things.
-For example, if a customer gets a quote directly from the carrier, and then asks you to beat it, you may not be allowed to.
-Always have an attorney who knows the trucking business review any contract before you sign it, and make sure you know and understand exactly what it says.
+For example, if a customer gets a quote directly from the carrier and then asks you to beat it, you may not be allowed to.
+Always have an attorney who knows the trucking business review any contract before you sign it, and make sure you understand what it says.

 6 steps to getting your freight broker license